 - And much more!

 Visit the plugin’s page on the official WordPress plugin repository for more information on the plugin’s capabilities.
-Also, visit the WP Security Audit Log plugin website for more details on the premium add-ons and the additional functionality they provide.
+Also, visit the WP Activity Log plugin website for more details on the premium add-ons and the additional functionality they provide.